simnibs/simnibs/docs/documentation/neuronavigation/brainsight.rst

 Exporting from Brainsight
 #########################
-Choose `NIfTI:Aligned` coordinate systems while exporting the coil data.
+With Brainsight 2.5.2 and earlier, choose the `NIfTI:Aligned` coordinate system when exporting.

+With Brainsight 2.5.3 and later, choose the `NIfTI:Q:xxx` coordinate system when exporting.
+(The `XXX` will be a string version of the `intent code <https://nifti.nimh.nih.gov/nifti-1/documentation/nifti1fields/nifti1fields_pages/qsform.html>`_, and will be one of: `Aligned`, `Scanner`, `MNI-152`, `Talairach`, or `Other-Template`.)

 Importing to SimNIBS
 ####################
-:code:`simnibs.brainsight.read(fn)` reads exported coil position information files from Brainsight and returns two :code:`simnibs.TMSLIST()` objects: One for `Targets` and one for `Samples`.
+:code:`simnibs.brainsight.read(fn)` reads Brainsight .txt files and returns two :code:`simnibs.TMSLIST()` objects: One for `Targets` and one for `Samples`.
 The conversion of the different coil axes definitions is performed automatically.

 ..  code-block:: python